OSUOSC/website/_events/2016-01-28-arch_linux.md

 install Arch using the Arch live image (there's no installer, but I promise it's not scary!), to configuring your base system, working with packages, and eventually building your way up to a desktop interface.

-Laptops are encouraged but not required, and as always, there will be pizza.

--- Alex Krieger